 Mohican: No, but we encourage the myth.
 Chicks really dig you when you're the last of something.

 - Fortunately, this is why we're so big on protecting endangered species.
-Tragically, this is why it's hard to get anyone worked up about a species being over-hunted until there's only a few left.
+Tragically, the flip side of this trope is why it's hard to get anyone worked up about a species being over-hunted until there's only a few left.